Travelling to the Continent via Kent ports

 Hauliers coming to Kent ports should be border ready and prepared for queues.
 This includes having food, full drinking water tanks or bottled water, blankets, and any essential medication on board.

-Highways England will implement Operation Brock if traffic begins to build in the east of the county and ask that lorry drivers:
+National Highways will implement Operation Brock if traffic begins to build in the east of the county and ask that lorry drivers:

 check conditions before setting out